p-goetz/flow-tactics/manuscript/10_core-concepts-of-flow.md

 We're standing at the threshold of something much bigger.
 The isolated AI experiments are giving way to full-scale, AI-powered software engineering that's reshaping how enterprises build systems from the ground up.
 This isn't just adding a new tool to the toolbox—it's rebuilding the entire workshop.

+### Defining AI in the Context of Development Flow

+Before diving into how AI transforms development flow, let's clarify what we mean by "AI" throughout this book.
+While artificial intelligence encompasses a broad range of technologies, our focus is primarily on the recent wave of generative AI systems and related technologies that are specifically reshaping software development practices.

+#### Our AI Focus: Generative AI and Development Tools

+When we discuss AI in this book, we're mainly talking about:

+**Large Language Models (LLMs)**: These are the foundation of most AI tools transforming development today.
+Models like GPT-4, Claude, and Llama have demonstrated remarkable capabilities in understanding and generating code, translating between natural language and programming languages, and reasoning about complex software problems.
+When we mention "the model" or "language models," this is what we're referring to.

+**Code-Specialized LLMs**: Some models are specifically fine-tuned for code generation and understanding.
+Examples include GitHub Copilot (based on OpenAI's models) and Amazon CodeWhisperer.
+We'll occasionally reference these specialized models when discussing coding assistance specifically.

+**Retrieval-Augmented Generation (RAG)**: This approach combines LLMs with information retrieval systems, allowing AI to access and incorporate specific knowledge bases—like your codebase, documentation, or architecture diagrams.
+When we talk about AI "understanding your system" or "knowing your context," we're typically referring to RAG implementations.

+**Multi-modal Models**: These systems can process and generate multiple types of content—text, code, images, and sometimes even audio or video.
+Their ability to understand diagrams, UI mockups, and other visual artifacts makes them particularly valuable for certain development tasks.
+We'll use "multi-modal" specifically when discussing these capabilities.

+**Agents and Autonomous Systems**: These are AI systems designed to take actions based on goals, often employing LLMs as their reasoning engine.
+Development agents might refactor code, fix bugs, or even implement entire features with minimal human intervention.
+When we discuss "AI agents" or "autonomous development," this is what we're referring to.

+**Function Calling**: This capability allows LLMs to interact with external tools and APIs, greatly extending their utility for development tasks.
+Function calling enables AI to access version control, run tests, query databases, and perform other operations outside its core capabilities.
+We'll specifically mention "function calling" when discussing these integrations.

+#### What We're Not Focusing On

+While important in other contexts, the following AI domains receive less attention in this book as they have less direct impact on development flow:

+- Traditional machine learning for data analysis and prediction
+- Computer vision systems (except when part of multi-modal development tools)
+- Robotic process automation
+- Expert systems and rule-based AI approaches

+That's not to say these technologies are irrelevant to software development—they're just not the primary drivers of the flow transformations we're exploring.

+#### Terminology in This Book

+To maintain clarity throughout the book, we'll use the following terminology:

+- **AI assistance/AI-assisted development**: Human developers working with AI tools that augment their capabilities but don't replace their decision-making role.
+- **AI augmentation**: Using AI to enhance human capabilities rather than replace them.
+- **AI pair programming**: Collaborative coding where the AI functions as a pair programmer, suggesting approaches, generating code, and reviewing solutions.
+- **AI agents**: More autonomous systems that can complete tasks with minimal human supervision.
+- **Prompt engineering**: The practice of crafting effective instructions for AI systems.
+- **Context window**: The amount of information an LLM can consider at once (its "working memory").

+We've deliberately avoided overusing acronyms throughout the book.
+Rather than repeatedly referring to "LLMs" or "RAG systems," we often simply use "AI tools" or "AI systems" when the specific technology isn't crucial to the point being made.

+#### State of the Field

+It's worth acknowledging that AI for software development is evolving rapidly.
+What constitutes state-of-the-art today may be baseline functionality tomorrow.
+Throughout this book, we focus on the fundamental patterns and approaches that we believe will remain valuable even as the specific tools evolve.

+When we describe specific capabilities or limitations, we're generally referring to the state of technology as of early 2025.
+But the principles of optimizing development flow with AI should remain relevant regardless of how the underlying technologies advance.

+With these definitions in mind, let's explore how these AI capabilities transform the landscape of software development flow.

 ### The Great Reorganization

 The traditional enterprise software organization—with its well-defined roles, ceremonies, and delivery cadences—worked well for decades.
 But when AI capabilities start permeating every aspect of development, the game changes fundamentally.